Module 14 - Demonstration

 The Chief Steward is responsible for the checking of all documents/licences and personal safety equipment, eg helmets and driving suits.

-All normal event management practices that apply to competition kart events also apply to vintage kart events for all on and off track activity including Flag Marshals and First Aid requirements.
+All normal event management practices that apply to competition kart events also apply to demonstration kart events for all on and off track activity including Flag Marshals and First Aid requirements.

-Most Vintage activity will take place at Group F Club Days or Group E Open events (such as Blossom or Summer Slam for example).
-In limited situations Vintage only events may be issued with a specific Group E permit for a ‘stand alone’ event.
+Most Demonstration activity will take place at Group F Club Days or Group E Open events (such as Blossom or Summer Slam for example).
+In limited situations Demonstration only events may be issued with a specific Group E permit for a ‘stand alone’ event.

-The splitting of the senior classes based on speed difference and ability must always be considered.
+The splitting of the senior classes based on speed difference and ability shall always be considered.

 Up to 14 seniors a split may not be required.